 There is something about a non-symmetric piece that really reaches out to me.
 Sometimes I feel like its better for the eye to move through a piece rather than be presented with a predictably symmetric piece.
 Here is a blanket that I made where I did not blend colors at all..
 I just arranged it like one would a flower bouquet – by feeling it out..

 The “guidelines” that I gave myself with this well-balanced piece were to blend from dark orange in one corner to cream in the other corner, moving from orange to tan, and then have the accent colors appear in the other two opposing corners.

 Do not be afraid of color!
-Over-thinking will suck the creativity out of the process.
 Have fun with it and remember that you don’t have to reinvent the wheel at first.
 Inspiration comes not just from within yourself, but from an infinite amount of external sources, so reach out and get inspired!